spicata/spicata-and-11ty/notes/Thermic Reactions.md

 # ...thermic #raw
-Yet again, we need definitions.
+Yet again, we meet definitions.
+I wonder when we will actually get a definitions page.
 - A **system** is the reactants and the products of a reaction
 - **Surroundings** is everything outside of the system